 Some of the girls were making notes.
 Hope I have this right, I thought.

-“How much stock?” said blondie?”
+“How much stock?” said blondie?

 “Ideally about three fingers deep,” I said.
 “But in restaurants, they make paella deeper to feed more diners from one batch.
 When the stock is boiling, he will add the rice.”